Mark 1.21-22,

 Into the belly of this beast, Jesus went to teach

-Mark 1.21-22 KWL - 21 Jesus and his students enter Capharnaum.
+Mark 1.21-22 KWL 21 Jesus and his students enter Capharnaum.- Next, on entering synagogue on Sabbath,

-- Next, on entering synagogue on Sabbath, Jesus is teaching—
+- Jesus is teaching—

-- For in his teaching, Jesus acts like one who has authority,
+22 and people are amazed at his teaching.- For in his teaching, Jesus acts like one who has authority,

-- and not like the scribes.
+- and not like scribes.

-Luke 4.31-32 KWL - 31 Jesus comes down to Capharnaum, a city in the Galilee.
+Luke 4.31-32 KWL 31 Jesus comes down to Capharnaum,- a city in the Galilee.

 - He’s teaching the citizens on Sabbath.

-- because his word is given with authority.
+32 and they’re amazed at Jesus’s teaching—- because his word is given with authority.

 Wrongly interpreting “with authority.”